Quadriffis/immortal-millionaire/3 - increase muscle strength.md

 # Increase muscle strength

+- Show working out puppet with a speedometer next to it with green/orange/red sections where there is a stop arrow where the gree ends
+- Cartoon style windows where the puppet is doing exercises in different settings

 1. Do high load exercises in low repititions
 	- Do not do exercises to muscle failure
 2. Do many repititions spaced out over the day